microsoft/language-server-protocol/_specifications/lsp/3.17/textDocument/didChange.md

 The document change notification is sent from the client to the server to signal changes to a text document.
 Before a client can change a text document it must claim ownership of its content using the `textDocument/didOpen` notification.
 In 2.0 the shape of the params has changed to include proper version numbers.

+Before requesting information from the server (e.g., `textDocument/completion` or `textDocument/signatureHelp`), the client must ensure that the document's state is synchronized with the server to guarantee reliable results.

 _Client Capability_:
 See general synchronization [client capabilities](#textDocument_synchronization_cc).